osresearch/ncube/instructions.md

   * N ← (src AND dsrc) < 0
   * Z ← (src AND dsrc) = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

-Description:
-   The Z Flag is set to 0 if all the bits of src that are masked by dsrc are 0.
-Neither src nor dsrc is changed.

 Exceptions:
   * none

 #### BKPT - BREAKPOINT
+This one byte instruction is used by a debugger to set breakpoints in a user's program.

 Opcode:
 ```
   6B     BKPT       BreaKPoinT